 After the beautiful not so fat India wedding, I figured out Cape Comorin or as they call it Kanyakumari, is not very far from Trivandrum.
 I tried to gather information on the place and it didn’t take me long to get convinced on the idea that it’s the only place where you can spot water of three different colours, all with naked eyes.

 I luckily had a school friend who worked with Infosys on the Trivandrum office and had a bike.
-Guess that is all that’s required to go 125 kms in a direction.
+Guess that is all that’s required to go 125 km in a direction.
 A bike for 2 crazy heads and a surreal mystic road with barely any hindrance.
 Early morning at 7 we left for Kanyakumari, I have a habit of never carrying a map or GPS, well that’s not for Indians somehow.
 The fun is asking the locals and still reaching your spot on time.

-Most of the road en route is in Kerala; which is distinctly clean and even, with coconut trees running all around the single lane road.
+Most of the road en route is in Kerala; which is distinctly clean and even, with coconut trees running all around the single-lane road.
 As soon as you enter Tamil Nadu a sense of Uttar Pradesh prevails into you.
 With potholes, dirty walls and crazy traffic; this feels more like my hometown Kanpur.

 For the people who don’t know about Kanyakumari, here are some of the details.
-The southernmost end of mainland Indian subcontinent.
-Kanyakumari unique in itself for being amongst the very few places in the country where you could watch a sunrise and also a sunset, sitting in the very same spot.
+The southernmost end of the mainland Indian subcontinent.
+Kanyakumari is unique in itself for being amongst the very few places in the country where you could watch a sunrise and also a sunset, sitting in the very same spot.
 This is it, the end of India Like all edges, there’s a sense of the surreal here.
-At certain times of year, you can see the sunset and the moon-rise over three seas simultaneously.
+At certain times of the year, you can see the sunset and the moon-rise over three seas simultaneously.
 The Temple of the Virgin Sea Goddess, Swami Vivekananda’s legacy and the ‘Land’s End’ symbolism draw crowds of pilgrims and tourists to Kanyakumari, but it remains a small-scale, refreshing respite from the hectic Indian road.

-Getting back to the road; For the ones with keen eyes you can spot atleast a dozen variety of banana’s being sold on the roads with coconut and palm fruit (commonly known as tadi in hindi).
+Getting back to the road; For the ones with keen eyes, you can spot at least a dozen variety of banana’s being sold on the roads with coconut and palm fruit (commonly known as tadi in Hindi).
 Came across a red coloured banana which was unusually thick and hard, struggled almost 15 minutes to peel it but the attempts were futile.
 The shop owner spoke only Malayalam and my friend could barely comprehend it, while I was even out of question.
-Thanks to the sign language, he explained it is to be peeled by a knife and is not to be consumed raw, only cooked .
+Thanks to the sign language, he explained it is to be peeled by a knife and is not to be consumed raw, only cooked.
 The tiny breed very common in eastern India (namely Bengal) more than made up for the time & energy loss, with a hint of sweet and tangy flavor.